kazys-s/connect-4/README.md

 ### Game endpoints

-*NOTICE* the following endpoints requires client to be authenticated.
+**NOTICE:** the following endpoints requires client to be authenticated.
 You can "authenticate" by sending a header "sso" containing the id of a player

 Endpoints share the same response object:
 ```json